Tobuo Bhalobashi

 Tobuo Bhalobashi (তবুও ভালোবাসি) is a Bangladeshi Bengali-language film.
 It is directed by Montazur Rahman Akbar.
 It stars Mahiya Mahi, Bappy Chowdhury, Amit Hasan (villain), Sohel Rana, Diti, Asif Iqbal, and many more.

 Plot

-Completing graduation, before taking the charge of the family business, Sangram, an honest and active protester against injustice goes to Gazipur at his friend's wedding party.
+Completing graduation, before taking charge of the family business, Sangram, an honest and active protester against injustice goes to Gazipur at his friend's wedding party.
 At that party, he is introduced to a naughty girl Sunayana.
-He is in love with Sunayana but he doesn't propose to her for scaring of her father.
-One day when Sunayana's father became ill, Sangram has to go to bring some medicine while hartal is running that was called by a terrorist Lal.
-Sangram looks over the hartal, involves in conflict with terrorist Lal.
-Lal wants to pay back.
+He is in love with Sunayana but he doesn't propose to her for fear of her father.
+One day when Sunayana's father becomes ill, Sangram has to go bring some medicine while hartal is running that was called by a terrorist Lal.
+Sangram looks over the hartal, and is involved in conflict with terrorist Lal.
+Lal wants pay back.